rakiyah/pdx-crime/README.md

 ### Month Filter
 The **Offense Count by Month** bar chart displays the offense count for all months included in the year filter.
 The bar chart can also be used to filter results by selecting one or more months to view the offense and regional breakdown for that month.

+**Note:** Different filters can be selected to further refine data.